Coup of Gitarama: Municipal elections and provisional government

 In March 1960, a UN delegation visited Ruanda to assess the country's progress towards independence.
 The major political parties encouraged street demonstrations, which deteriorated into fresh outbreaks of violence, during the UN visit.
 Tutsi homes were burnt in view of the delegation, leading them to declare in April that Belgian plans for June elections were unworkable.
 Belgium disregarded this advisement and proceeded with the contests.

-The municipal elections involved the election of a burgomaster and a council to oversee each of Ruanda's communes, administrative units that would supersede subchiefdoms.
+The municipal elections involved the election of a burgomaster and a council to oversee each of Ruanda's communes, administrative units that would supersede sub-chiefdoms.
 From these, an indirectly elected Legislative Council would be formed, which would exercise joint legislative authority with the Mwami, though the colonial administration would retain a de facto veto over their decisions.
 The elections were overwhelmingly won by PARMEHUTU which secured 2,390 local offices.
 APROSOMA, a political ally, came second with 233 seats while UNAR won only 56 contests.
 PARMEHUTU's victory was partially overstated by UNAR boycotts at the polls and by the regional divisions which existed in the party.
 Having superseded the outmoded chiefdoms and initially having unclear limits placed on their power, the new burgomasters enjoyed considerable authority.
 The Belgian attitude towards UNAR hardened further with the independence of the Congo, as its members forged links with the left-leading Mouvement National Congolais.
 Kigeli went to Léopoldville, the capital of the Congo, in July and was denied permission to return to Ruanda by the Belgian administration.

 On 26 October 1960 the Belgian administration established a provisional government in Ruanda on the basis of the results of the summer contests.
 Kayibanda was appointed head of the government.
 The Legislative Council was organised and Gitera was elected its president.
 It was also announced that formal elections for a Legislative Assembly would be held in January 1961.
 Faced with diminishing domestic prospects of success, UNAR petitioned the UN to intervene, requesting that it ensure the repatriation of the Mwami and refugees of the 1959 violence and oversee new elections.
 In response, the UN General Assembly issued a resolution on 20 December, calling for the return of Kigeli and the refugees, the institution of a political amnesty, and the postponement of the legislative elections until Ruanda had experienced a process of national reconciliation.
 In 1961 the Belgian administration officially renamed Ruanda-Urundi as Rwanda-Burundi.